-At the end of the road three more silver police cars doppler past, speeding towards the warehouse.
-Low clouds glow red and blue from the gathering emergency vehicles.
+At the end of the road three more silver police cars dopplered past, speeding towards the warehouse.
+Low clouds glowed red and blue from the gathering emergency vehicles.
 The nest is stirred and looking for the invaders.

-Somerset and Sergei wordlessly turn and head away.
-The pre-dawn streets and pavements are deserted, a taxi turns down the street, light on.
+Somerset and Sergei wordlessly turned and headed away.
+The pre-dawn streets and pavements were deserted.
+A taxi turned down the street, light on.

-Somerset steps out, and holds up his hand, smiling.
-His suit is dirty and crumpled, but in the dark he passes for a drunken businessman.
-The taxi stops, the drivers’ window open to discuss a fare.
-Sergei steps out from between the parked cars, “Out!
-Out!” he orders and puts a gun to the drivers’ head.
+Somerset stepped out, and held up his hand, smiling.
+His suit was dirty and crumpled, but in the dark he passes for a drunken businessman.
+The taxi stopped, the drivers’ window open to discuss a fare.
+Sergei stepped out from between the parked cars, “Out!
+Out!” he ordered and put a gun to the drivers’ head.

-The driver scrambles out, terrified, pleading.
-Somerset drags him onto the side, and takes his place at the wheel.
-Sergei scans around, points his gun at the man on the road and puts a finger to his lips.
+The driver scrambled out, terrified, pleading.
+Somerset dragged him onto the side, and took his place at the wheel.
+Sergei scanned around, pointed his gun at the man on the road and put a finger to his lips.
 It won’t stop the taxi driver talking to the police, but might give them a minute more.

-Somerset drives calmly, like a taxi driver, out of the seafront area, towards the suburbs.
-Sergei checks his guns, and watches behind and side streets.
-The tacnet in his ear is buzzing with signal again.
-He’s about to try Katya, when blue lights appear behind them.
+Somerset drove calmly, like a taxi driver would, out of the seafront area, toward the suburbs.
+Sergei checked his guns, and watched behind and side.
+The tacnet in his ear was buzzing with signal again.
+He’s about to try Katya, when blue lights appeared behind them.

-Somerset pulls to one side of the wide avenue, a good citizen letting the police car past, but it crash stops in front of the taxi, blocking them.
-Somerset grinds gears into reverse and floors it.
-The worn engine screams, but the car moves backward, gaining speed.
-The policeman is getting out, armed, when Sergei destroys his front tyre and wing with a three-round burst.
-Somerset spins the taxi round in the narrow street, de-clutching, yanking on the handbrake and effortlessly changing into second gear in one motion.
-The taxi speeds off, leaving the ruined police car.
+Somerset pulled in to one side of the wide avenue, a good citizen letting the police car past, but it crash stopped in front of the taxi, blocking them.

+Somerset ground gears into reverse and floored it.
+The worn engine screamed, but the car moved backward, gaining speed.
+The policeman is getting out, pulling a gun, when Sergei destroyed his front tyre and wing with a three-round burst.
+Somerset spun the taxi round in the narrow street, de-clutching, yanking on the handbrake and effortlessly changing into second gear in one motion.
+The taxi sped off, leaving the ruined police car.

-In the wing mirror, Sergei watches the policeman radioing in.
-It’s time to see who’s on tacnet.“Anyone online?” he tries over tacnet.
+In the wing mirror, Sergei watched the policeman radio in.
+It’s time to see who’s on tacnet.“Anyone online?” he tried over tacnet.
 A long pause.

 “ You are alive!
 Where are you?”
-Katya sounds relieved, tearful.
+Katya sounded relieved, tearful.

 “We are in a taxi just trying to leave the area.
 Hang on.”

-The trees and parked cars ahead are suddenly blindingly bright, a white light flows down the street, searching for them.
-Somerset turns the wheel, worn tyres slip on damp tarmac then find grip and the taxi scrapes into an narrow alley.
+The trees and parked cars ahead were suddenly blindingly bright, a white light flowed down the street, searching for them.
+Somerset turned the wheel, worn tyres slipping on damp tarmac, then found grip and the taxi scraped into an narrow alley.
 There’s one lane, parked cars on the left, buildings on the right, no space to turn.
-The searchlight hunts the street behind them.
-They hear the whump-whump of a helicopter, low.
+The searchlight hunted the street behind them.
+They heard the whump-whump of a helicopter, low.

-Ahead Somerset can see another main road at the end of the alley, blue lights visible in the reflections of a shop window.
-He presses down harder on the accelerator, though the taxi has no more to give.
-Cars and walls are flicking past, close on either side, then through the rear window the alley whites out, the whump-whump now deafening.
+Ahead Somerset could see another main road at the end of the alley, blue lights visible in the reflections of a shop window.
+He pressed down harder on the accelerator, though the taxi has no more to give.
+Cars and walls were flicking past, close on either side, then through the rear window the alley whited out, the whump-whump deafening.

-He sees what he needs, flicks the headlights off, stands on the brakes and yanks the taxi hard into the only empty parking space in the alley.
-The brakes are good, the taxi skids, turns, and stops.
+He saw what he needed, flicked the headlights off, stood on the brakes and yanked the taxi hard into the only empty parking space in the alley.
+The brakes were good, the taxi skidded, turned, and stopped.
 Sergei’s hand on the dashboard to brace.
-The engine dies, and they are sat completely dark, hot metal pinging.
+The engine died, and they were sat completely dark, hot metal pinging.

-For a deadly second, Somerset watches the parked car on his left rock slightly, the alarm light blinking in the window.
-No alarm calls out.
+For a deadly second, Somerset watched the parked car on his left rock slightly, the alarm light blinking in the window.
+No alarm called out.

-The searchlight rolls over them, they hold their breath, but it continue down the street without pausing.
-The helicopter sound disappears over nearby roofs.
+The searchlight rolled over them, they held their breath, but it continued down the street without pausing.
+The helicopter sound disappeared over nearby roofs.

-Sergei puts a finger to his ear, speaks to Katya over tacnet.
+Sergei put a finger to his ear, speaking to Katya over tacnet.
 “Thanks for waiting customer.
 Your taxi is on its way.
 We will meet you at the corner of Sofiiska Str in ten minutes.
 Don’t be late.”

-Katya picks herself up, and with the tired, hunched walk of a derelict barely faked, heads down the main street towards the rendezvous.
-They are still alive.
+Katya picked herself up, and with the tired, hunched walk of a derelict barely faked, headed down the main street towards the rendezvous.
+They were still alive.

-Many police are at the warehouse district, and many not-police.
+Many police were at the warehouse district, and many not-police.
 Large, ugly men.
 Armed.
 Gangsters.
-She watches one Lisky Bratva discussing and planning actions with a policeman.
-It’s not clear who’s in charge, but it is clear they are on the same side.
+She watched one Lisky Bratva discussing and planning actions with a policeman.
+It was not clear who was in charge, but it was clear they were on the same side.

-The taxi pulls up at the corner, indicator blinking.
-A dark shape detaches from a shop doorway and quickly gets into the backseat.
+The taxi pulled up at the corner, indicator blinking.
+A dark shape detached from a shop doorway and quickly got into the backseat.

-“I thought you were dead, down in the tunnels.” she says.
+“I thought you were dead, down in the tunnels.” she said.

-“No, we came face to face with a doctor, the coffin and then Lil Blaise and had to get out, fast.”
-Sergei says.
+“No, we came face to face with a doctor, the coffin and then Lili Blaise and had to get out, fast.”
+Sergei said.

-“I kicked him hard” Somerset says with a smile, “We need to contact Donald and those Russian soldiers, get us a diversion so we can get out.”
+“I kicked him hard” Somerset said with a smile, “We need to contact Donald and those Russian soldiers, get us a diversion so we can get out.”

 “The soldiers are all dead, so is Donald.
 We met something.”
-Her voice is thin.
+Her voice was thin.

-“How do we get paid now?” says Sergei at the same time.
+“How do we get paid now?” said Sergei at the same time.

 “I think, I’m not sure, but we met a zalozhniy, a dead soldier but alive, in the tunnels.
 I went in with the naval soldiers to rescue you.
 It killed them, or is killing them.
 I left them down there.”
 She’s shaking.